The Gemsbok are often said to embody the spirit of the desert.

 They have a black patch on the top of the rump.

-All four legs of gemsbok are black on the top halves and white below the knees
+All four legs of this antelope are black on the top halves and white below the knees.

 The tail is black with long hairs at the end.